• Skip to primary navigation

 • Pour a cup of fresh water into a blender and add the pistachio nuts.
 Blend to a cream consistency (it will be fairly thin, rather than a thick cream).

 • Add the pistachio cream and pumpkin puree to the pan and stir well.
 Allow to cook for 4-5 minutes for the sauce to thicken.
 Then use tongs to add the pasta and stir so that it is well coated in the sauce.
-Add salt and pepper (if using) to taste.
+Add salt and black pepper (if using) to taste.

 Notes